jeffreysternberg530/sp18-space-place/schedule.md

 *Discussion leaders: Katie & Lourdes*

 **3/21: Race and Space | Online Exhibits**
-- Rashad Shabazz, *Spatializing Blackness: Architectures of Confinement and Black Masculinity in Chicago* (selections)
+- Rashad Shabazz, *Spatializing Blackness: Architectures of Confinement and Black Masculinity in Chicago* (Preface, Ch.
+3: Carceral interstice Between Home Space and Prison Space)
 - Robert Wyeneth, "The Architecture of Racial Segregation: The Challenges of Preserving the Problematical Past”

 *Discussion leaders: Megan B. & Danay*